kate-holdener/lights/index.md

   - Turn on all lights green
   - Alternate between red and green
 8. Create your own light display using the skills you learned
+9. Complete the end of workshop survey: TODO add a link
+10. Disassemble your workstations and pack